 President Ohyama also has participated in mobile dental services for dentistless areas in Thailand over the years, and has contributed to the improvement of oral health in Thailand.
 Every year, the Faculty of Dentistry at CU provides mobile dental services for poor northern Thai people, who cannot otherwise receive dental treatments, as a Royal Project.
 President Ohyama voluntarily participates in this project almost every year.
 He directly talks with people in Thai, makes dentures and gives dental treatments, and thus his conduct has been really appreciated.
 As the international accomplishments that he has contributed to CU and Thailand privately and publicly are highly regarded, he was awarded an Honorary Degree from CU.
 On July 7, 2011, a grand ceremony was held at CU.
 TMDU Professor Takashi Ono and Dr. Jun Tsuruta accompanied the president.
 Princess Sirinthon gave the Certificate of Honorary Degree to three recipients.
 President Ohyama was the only international recipient.
 The ceremony was broadcast over the Internet from CU.
 On that day, as graduation ceremonies were also conducted and the CU campus had a festive mood.
-New Video Conference System A new Video Conference System (VCS) was installed in the CU-TMDU R&E Collaboration Center to smoothly conduct collaboration and communication between the two universities.
+New Video Conference System stalled in the CU-TMDU R&E Collaboration Center to smoothly conduct collaboration and communication between the two universities.
 Because the VCS has already been set up at several lecture rooms, auditoriums and the International Exchange Center in TMDU, it is possible to exchange much information through this system.
-Professor Atsuhiro Kinoshita (Institute for Library and Media Information Technology) has given critical support for the installation project of VCS.
-The first broadcast was done between TMDU and the R&E Collaboration Center on June 2, 2011 when Professor Ikuko Morio (Director, International Exchange Center) and Dr. Tsuruta visited the R&E Collaboration Center in Thailand.
+Professor Atsuhiro Kinoshita (Institute for Library and Media Information Technology) has given critical support for the installation project and the R&E Collaboration Center on June 2, 2011 when Professor Ikuko Morio (Director, International Exchange Center) and Dr. Tsuruta visited the R&E Collaboration Center in Thailand.

 One week later, a live broadcast from TMDU was attempted during a symposium with dentists from the Thai Ministry of Public Health, but there was trouble with the voice communication.
 After several adjustments, more than 20 programs, including seminars, symposiums and research meetings have been broadcast.
-The time difference between two countries is only two hours, which helps us to promote this international educational activity.
-Particularly between the respective endodontic departments, the "TMDU-CU International Lectures of Tooth Pulp Biology and Endodontics for Graduate Students" was held and much information was exchanged each other using this VCS.
-The audience at CU can participate in the lecture by watching a real time presentation on a big screen via the system.
+The time difference between two countries is only two hours, which helps us to promote this international edu- Particularly between the respective endodontic departments, the "TMDU-CU International Lectures of Tooth Pulp Biology and Endodontics for Graduate Students" was held and much informa- The audience at CU can participate in the lecture by watching a real time presentation on a big screen via the system.
 In a lecture by Professor Hideaki Suda (Pulp Biology and Endodontics), 25 PhD students of TMDU and 20 CU faculty members and graduate students attended and had fruitful discussions.
-These experiences suggest that large-sized lectures and hands-on workshops for clinical and basic education have great potential.
-Regarding student exchange programs, Professor Yoshinobu Eishi (Human Pathology, Faculty of Medicine) and two medical undergraduate students of TMDU were able to meet and interview Dr. Kasaya Tantiphlachiva (Faculty of Medicine, CU) and talk about their plans before they visited Thailand.
-The system features a sophisticated camera and audio equipment which enables smoother communication between two universities than the existing free video-chat systems can manage.
+These experiences suggest that large-sized lectures and hands-on workshops for clinical and basic education have great poten- Regarding student exchange programs, Professor Yoshinobu Eishi (Human Pathology, Faculty of Medicine) and two medical undergraduate students of TMDU were able to meet and interview Dr. Kasaya Tantiphlachiva (Faculty of Medicine, CU) and talk about their plans before they visited The system features a sophisticated camera and audio equipment which enables smoother communication between two universities than the existing free video-chat systems can manage.
 The system will be applicable to various purposes in many fields, regardless of borders in the future.
-Activities of the CU-TMDU R&E Collaboration Center At present, the coordinator of the center is Assistant Professor Atiphan Pimkhaokham, a TMDU alumnus and faculty member of CU, but there is no full-time TMDU staff member yet.
-Dr. Jun Tsuruta (Dental Education Development) was the first researcher to stay at the CU-TMDU Center, from June through July in 2011.
-His research topic is "Dental education at the era of free-movement of dentists across the border."
-He had many chances to meet people who were deeply involved in dental education in Thailand in this center.
-Observation and discussion are two very important elements to improve dental education system in both universities.
-On August 3, 2011, a "Young Researchers' Meeting" was held at the CU-TMDU R&E Collaboration Center.
-Two professional groups, Prosthodontics and Operative-Pedodontics, had a group discussion on their research topics.
-At the same time, in Tokyo, Professor Morio and Professor Kinoshita joined the meeting via VCS.
-All participants realized the importance of more involvement of the young generation for further collaboration.
-Since the CU-TMDU R&E Collaboration Center is a well-equipped facility and its working environment for research is excellent, we greatly encourage more TMDU academic staff members to use this center in the future. - 1An audience in Thailand virtually attends a lecture by Prof. Suda at TMDU's Tokyo campus. - 2 Young Researchers' Meeting at CU. - 3 Prof. Junji Tagami is a strong supporter of young researchers at CU and TMDU.